dagraham/plm-dgraham/README.md

 This begins a loop in which *plm* waits for you to enter a command at the prompt, processes the command and, unless the command *q* (quit) is given, waits for your next command.

 Note: the commands *a*, *r*, *s*, *d* and *v* begin with a request that you select the *active project* if you have not already done so with either *c* or *p*.
 Tab completion is available and, once a selection is made, this project becomes the *active project* for any further use of the commands in this group while the command loop continues.

+When using command *c* to create a new project, *plm* can optionally prefill values from bundled templates and, for repeating template-based projects, derive quarter-specific defaults from either a year/month or a year/quarter entry.

 ### The Player Directory: roster.yaml